• Home

 Blue-collar work is rising in popularity among disillusioned professionals—about 62% of white-collar workers even said they’d swap their career for a trade if it ensured better stability and pay, according to a 2025 report from FlexJobs.
 And it’s no coincidence that the trend coincides with the rise of AI, as well as broader labor and economic uncertainty.

-Job-seekers are up against an employer’s job market.
-Even the chair of the federal reserve, Jerome Powell, acknowledged the barriers for budding professionals, explaining “it’s just gotten tough for people entering the labor force to be hired.”
+Job-seekers are up against an employers’ job market.
+Even the chair of the Federal Reserve, Jerome Powell, acknowledged the barriers for budding professionals, explaining: “It’s just gotten tough for people entering the labor force to be hired.”

 Gen Zers have woken up to this new reality, watching their peers apply to thousands of jobs to no avail.
-So more of the young workers, dubbed the new “toolbelt generation,” are chasing the trades over corporate gigs.
+So more of the young workers, dubbed the new “tool-belt generation,” are chasing the trades over corporate gigs.

 Enrollment in vocational-focused community colleges jumped 16% in 2024—reaching a record high since the National Student Clearinghouse began tracking the data back in 2018.
-There also was a 23% surge in Gen Z studying construction trade from 2022 to 2023, and a 7% hike of participation in HVAC and vehicle repair programs.
+There also was a 23% surge in Gen Z studying construction trades from 2022 to 2023, and a 7% hike of participation in HVAC and vehicle repair programs.
 Most Americans, 78%, have seen a rising interest in trade jobs from young adults.

 About the Author